Aircloak/aircloak/user_guides/source/installation.md

 ## Installing the air component

-Before installing the air component, you need to create the air user and the database on some PostgreSQL server.
+Before installing the air component, you need the following on your PostgreSQL server:

+- a database user for the air component
+- a database to which the user has full privileges

 You can use arbitrary names for the user and the database.
-The air user requires full privileges to the air database.

 With the database in place, we can create the air configuration, which looks as follows:

 ```